WangLF1996/FCDNet-Dataset-and-Algorithm/README.md

 # FCDNet-Dataset-and-Algorithm
-This repository contains the dataset and algorithm implementation used in our research on FCDNet, a lightweight detection model for thermal fires ."
+This repository contains the dataset and algorithm implementation used in our research on FCDNet, A Lightweight Network for Real-Time Wildfire Core Detection in Drone Thermal Imaging."

 ## Project Structure